Indonesian Words and Phrases

 “You won't find phrases such as “How do I get to Borobudur?” in this phrase book.
 Its focus is not on Bahasa Indonesia for tourists, but for expatriates living in Indonesia.
 It's a great resource in a convenient carry-around size.”

 Proceeds from the sale of AWA publications benefit the AWA and its charities.
 AWA publications are sold at the American Women's Association Center.
-The AWA cannot ship books overseas; purchases are only accepted in Jakarta.
+Contact the AWA to arrange purchase of the books in Indonesia.